devenairevo/devenairevo/README.md

 I'm a **Mid-level Backend Software Engineer** with **3+ years of experience** building scalable systems using **Golang** and **PHP**.

-Currently, I work on a **microservices-based fintech platform**, contributing to a system of **50+ services**, focusing on performance, reliability, and clean architecture.
+Worked on a **microservices-based fintech platform**, contributing to a system of **50+ services**, focusing on performance, reliability, and clean architecture.

 ---